-Category Column/Field Description Search and filter fields and buttons and modify the inventory lis inventory items currently di is (which display at the top of the Inventory view) to filter t in the view.
-For your reference, the total number of filtered splayed compared to the total number of items in the full the Inventory view header: Enter Inventory Name Use this field to filter the inventory list by inventory name.
+Category Column/Field Description Search and filter fields and buttons Use these fields and buttons (which display at the top of the Inventory view) to filter and modify the inventory list in the view.
+For your reference, the total number of filtered inventory items currently displayed compared to the total number of items in the full Inventory view is tracked in the Inventory view header: Inventory Items (Search Results: 44,758 of 55,000) Enter Inventory Name Use this field to filter the inventory list by inventory name.
 Enter a string by which to filter the inventory names.
 If necessary, click the search icon next to the field to initiate search.
 To remove the string and restore the full list of inventory items, click the X in the field.
 Advanced Search button Click this button to open the Advanced Inventory Search dialog.
 From this dialog, you can set search criteria (based on inventory attributes) by which to filter the inventory list.
 For details about the criteria available on this dialog, see Advanced Inventory Search Dialog.

 Category Column/Field Description Context for the view (dropdown list) From this dropdown list, select the major context for the Inventory view: My Projects- Show all published inventory across those Code Insight projects in which you are assigned a role.
 You might use this context to show areas where you need to provide review or remedial work, or you might want to review the overall state of inventory found in your projects.
 (This is the context enabled by default when you open the Inventory view.)
 All Projects-Show all published inventory across all projects in your Code Insight system.
-This context is helpful in visualizing trends in your company's use of open-source and third-party code in its software projects. • Select Project-Show all published inventory for a selected Code Insight project.
+This context is helpful in visualizing trends in your company's use of open- source and third-party code in its software projects.
+Select Project-Show all published inventory for a selected Code Insight project.
 Since projects represent versions of a particular software product, this view allows you to see all inventory items for that product.
 Furthermore, you can also opt to list the inventory for all child projects of the selected project.
 These child projects represent modules used by your top-level product.
 You can directly link to the inventory item of the child project or to the child project itself.
 You can also view the parent hierarchy of the child project to understand the provenance of the inventory items.
 (See Including the Inventory of Child Projects on the Inventory View for details.)
 If you choose this option, a dialog is displayed from which to select a project.
 Once you choose the project, the inventory list is refreshed with the inventory for that project only.
 Change Project (Displayed once a specific project is selected for Select Project in the previous field) Click this button to select a different project whose inventory you want to display in the Inventory view.